Bernd Upmeyer

-Bernd Upmeyer (born July 2, 1973, Göttingen) is a German architect and urbanist living and working in Rotterdam, where he opened his own architecture firm Bureau of Architecture, Research, and Design (BOARD) in 2005.
+Bernd Upmeyer (born July 2, 1973, in Göttingen) is a German architect and urbanist living and working in Rotterdam, where he opened his own architecture firm Bureau of Architecture, Research, and Design (BOARD) in 2005.
 He holds a Ph.D. in Urban Studies from the University of Kassel.

 Upmeyer is the author of the book Binational Urbanism – On the Road to Paradise.
 In the book Upmeyer creates a theory of binational urbanism, a term coined by him.
 Binational Urbanism examines the way of life of people who start a second life in a second city in a second nation-state, without saying goodbye to their first city.

 Life

 Upmeyer studied architecture and urban design at the University of Kassel and at the Delft University of Technology.